Travertine Stone Tile: Which Version Do You Like Best?

-Travertine is one of the oldest building materials in history.
+Travertine stone tile and is one of the oldest building materials in history.
 And you can invest in it for your space today!
 But, which types of travertine tile are out there?
 Let’s find out.

 Depending on the style, cut, color, and grade you select, you can find the perfect travertine tile or flooring for your home.
 There are a lot of options.
 But first, what is travertine and where does it come from?